 - Chronic pain

-- Chron’s disease
+- Crohn’s disease

-- Chronic psychological illnesses (depression, paranoia, schizophrenia)
+- Chronic mental illness (depression, paranoia, schizophrenia)

-- Impotence & infertility
+- Impotence and infertility

 Vitamin B12 Deficiency Symptoms – Unfortunately Non-Specific

-Symptoms of a Mild Vitamin B12 Deficiency
+Symptoms of Mild Vitamin B12 Deficiency

-Vitamin B12 Deficiency and Folic Acid (B9)
+Vitamin B12 Deficiency and Folic Acid (Vitamin B9)